kuntau/ccpweb/_i18n/en/operation/terminal-ops.md

 * Minimum payment is 1 hour.
 * No refund will be given for customer’s negligence.
 No refund for entering wrong vehicle plate number.
 * Park at designated parking space.
-* In case of Terminal “Out Of Order” / not operational, please go to another terminal for coins and Touch n’ Go payment.
+* In case of Terminal “Out Of Order” / not operational, please go to another terminal for coins and Touch 'n Go payment.
 * Payment inclusive 6% GST.
 {: .browser-default }

-###### Touch n’ Go (In Progress)
+###### Touch 'n Go (In Progress)
 * Minimum payment is 1 hour.
 * Minimum card balance RM20.00.
 * No refund will be given for customer’s negligence.
 No refund for entering wrong vehicle plate number.